Backup Gratitude & Fridgescaping

 Two of my go-to humorous-but-also-totally-serious backup gratitude items have always been “refrigeration and the use of all my limbs”.

 Ironically, I have been without both refrigeration and the use of all my limbs for the past several months.
-And I’ve been pretty miserable about it.
+I’ve been pretty miserable about it, too.
 Ugh!
+(In the interest of full disclosure, I’ve been using a mini-fridge, which I already owned, which is not nothing, but it feels like camping out of a cooler off and on for months.)

 Thank goodness I still have Jane and Ziggy!

 Yes, I’ve had multiple issues with my legs and knees, which may or may not ever end up being the subject of another post.
-(Did you know DoorDash delivers crutches?
-I made two medical professionals laugh by informing them of that fact.)
+Did you know DoorDash delivers crutches?
+I made two medical professionals laugh by informing them of that fact.
 Which reminds me: Please be careful about suggesting to someone else that at least they have their health.
-More and more folks have “invisible illnesses” and may not, in fact, have their health as a particularly reliable backup gratitude.
+More and more folks have “invisible illnesses” and may not, in fact, have their health as a particularly reliable backup source of gratitude.

 The Refrigerator Saga

-I won’t detail the entire refrigerator saga here, except to say that my less-than-two-year-old fridge first died in March.
+I won’t detail the entire refrigerator saga here, either, except to say that my less-than-two-year-old fridge first died in March.
 It was resuscitated, then died two more times before I was granted a full refund.
-This makes it sound easy.
+This makes it sound easy, doesn’t it?
 It wasn’t.
 There were countless online chats, phone calls, and emails with Lowe’s Protection Plan service reps, and multiple food loss claims due to spoilage.
 Then, when it came down to it, selecting a new fridge proved remarkably difficult.
-(I really only wanted four things — stainless steel, a light in the freezer, a good fit for the designated space, and to not cost thousands of dollars.
+I really only wanted four things — stainless steel, a light in the freezer, a good fit for the designated space, and to not cost thousands of dollars.
 Sounds easy, right?
-Wrong!)
+Wrong!

 I keep looking at it to make sure it’s really there and opening it to make sure it’s still cold!